yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/T-Com/SpeedportW701V.rst

 CONFIG_SOFT_WATCHDOG=n
 }}}

+Is the problem still there?
+In the meantime openwrt uses kernel 2.6?
+(05//07/2007 Tschäfer)

 === Flashing your OpenWRT image ===

 The best way to do this is using the bootloaders built in FTP server.
 I also prefer to have a serial cable attached so I can monitor the progress, but this optional.